 Who else have you worked with in the past?

-Alexandra Saizan, Amanda Shendruk, Andrew Thompson, Antal van den Bosch, Ash Ngu, Beatrice Jin, Colin Morris, Damar Aji Pramudita, Dan Kopf, Divya Manian, Durand D’souza, Elaina Natario, Elle O’Brien, Hanah Anderson, Henrik Lindberg, Isabel Carter, Jared Wilbur, Jason Li, Jess Peter, Jordan Dworkin, Josh Comeau, Julia Silge, Kevin Litman-Navarro, Kishan Sheth, Maarten Lambrechts , Malaika Handa, Malik Yusuf, Matthew Conlen, Oliver Roeder, Owen Phillips, Rosie Cima, Sacha Maxim, Sam Vickars, Shirley Wu, Swati Murugappan, The Data Face, Wessel Stoop.
+Alec Barrett, Alexandra Saizan, Amanda Shendruk, Andrew Thompson, Antal van den Bosch, Arjun Kakkar, Ash Ngu, Beatrice Jin, Charlie Smart, Colin Morris, Damar Aji Pramudita, Dan Kopf, Divya Manian, Durand D’souza, Elaina Natario, Elle O’Brien, Hanah Anderson, Henrik Lindberg, Isabel Carter, Jared Wilbur, Jason Li, Jess Peter, Jordan Dworkin, Josh Comeau, Julia Silge, Kishan Sheth, Maarten Lambrechts , Malaika Handa, Malik Yusuf, Matthew Conlen, Oliver Roeder, Owen Phillips, Rosie Cima, Sacha Maxim, Sam Vickars, Shirley Wu, Simran Vatsa, Swati Murugappan, The Data Face, Wessel Stoop.